nervous-energy/connells-readme/README.md

 Although plans never work out the way we hoped, the act of planning is how we decide what's important and where we should focus our efforts.
 Good strategy defines a clear problem and describes how the organisation intends to solve it.
 Done well, it results in focus, alignment, and objectives, all of which are essential for successful execution.

 My view is that company strategy and objectives flow from the executive level downwards.
 But *alignment* is achieved from the bottom-up.
-Once the company strategy has been scrunitised, finalised and communicated, I enable teams and departments to set their own strategy and objectives that feed in (ownership!).
+Once the company strategy has been scrutinised, finalised and communicated, I enable teams and departments to set their own strategy and objectives that feed in (ownership!).

 __OKRs__ follow naturally from strategy.
 Their purpose is to __enable execution__ by maximising focus, alignment and accountability over a 2-3m period.
 OKRs should be ambitious but they are *not* a measure of individual performance, and never a stick to beat teams with.
-Any initiatve or work that doesn't contribute to a KR should ring alarm bells.
+Any initiative or work that doesn't contribute to a KR should ring alarm bells.
 OKRs should frame our day-to-day work and we will talk about them often. *(NB: I like OKRs, but similar frameworks are also valid)*

 ## Execution & Learning
-Every tech company and team *says* they are Agile, but it's very hard to achieve and sustain (I have plenty of scars, and have learned a lot from great PMs, TPMs and experienced engineers).
+Every tech company and team *says* they are Agile, but it's very hard to achieve and sustain (I have plenty of scars, and have learned a lot from great PMs, TPMs and experienced engineers!).

 "Agile" gets conflated with 'Scrum', 'Lean', 'SAFE' and other (complex) frameworks.
 It's none of these things.
 It's a problem solving philosophy that encourages us to focus on value, deliver it incrementally and quickly, get feedback / learn, and repeat the cycle.
-Frameworks can offer a way to implement agile priniciples, but ['don't mistake the finger pointing at the moon for the moon.'](https://www.goodreads.com/quotes/843488-bhikkhus-the-teaching-is-merely-a-vehicle-to-describe-the).
+Frameworks can offer a way to implement agile principles, but ['don't mistake the finger pointing at the moon for the moon.'](https://www.goodreads.com/quotes/843488-bhikkhus-the-teaching-is-merely-a-vehicle-to-describe-the).
 We can always challenge ourselves to be more agile: to learn faster, correct course, and deliver impact.

 ## Culture